-Following our initial public offering, unvested performance-vesting Class B Units (or the restricted shares of common stock for which they will be exchanged in connection with this offering) will be eligible to vest as and when the Initial EQT Sponsors (as defined in the 2017 Incentive Plan) sell shares of our common stock if the Initial EQT Sponsors realize certain multiples of invested capital in connection with such sales.
-See Note 12, "Equity-based Compensation", to our audited consolidated financial statements included elsewhere in this prospectus for additional information on our unit-based compensation plan.
+Class B Units are subject to either time-based vesting conditions or performance-based vesting conditions.
+With few exceptions, 20% of the time-based Class B Units vest annually over a period of five years from the grant date.
+Except in the case of performance based Class B Units held by our Chief Executive Officer, the performance-based Class B Units vest as and when the Initial EQT Sponsors (as defined in the 2017 Incentive Plan) (i) sell shares of our common stock and (ii) realize certain multiples of invested capital in connection with such sales.
+See Note 12, "Equity-based Compensation," to our audited consolidated financial statements included elsewhere in this prospectus for additional information on our unit-based compensation plan.